mcallinder/BuzzFizz/README.md

 It should be noted that the functions to determine the nth Fibonacci number and to print the message are seperate.
 This means that the Fibonacci function is called for every _n_.
 This is obviously not as efficient as combinging the two (as is done in the simple version mentioned below) as it introduces many more loop iterations.
 This was a design deicision made considering the return limits on the maximum Fibonacci number as well as a desire to illustrate the Fibonacci function as its own module.

+## Simpler Version

-A much simpler version of this program can be found at [this Gist](https://gist.github.com/mcallinder/1ea8faa5f437a089e326).
+A much simpler version of this program can be found in the file _simpleVersion.c_ or at [this Gist](https://gist.github.com/mcallinder/1ea8faa5f437a089e326).
 This version calculates the Fibonacci number and prints the output in the same function, so it only loops through the Fibonacci numbers once making it more efficient.
 Also, this version is one file, does not accept user input, has no unit testing, and is documented with basic comments.

 ## Building